-Good enough for this white (or black, asian, aboriginal, etc.) girl (or boy or ___) who kinda thinks she/he is all that.
+Good enough for this white ( black, asian, aboriginal, etc.) girl ( boy) who kinda thinks she’s all that!

 We all have a good amount of “I’m not worthy” running us ragged every day.
 That belief is tucked down in the depths of our being, but up on the surface we have a lot of striving energy – usually striving to get it right, or more specifically, to get it perfect.

 This “I’m not worthy” belief creates stories that hook us into a mad insanity.
 There are stories about how our actions are causing other people strife, otherwise known as guilt.
 And there are heavier stories about how our very being is harmful to others, otherwise known as shame.
 So, guilt and shame are both coming from our deep subconscious belief that we are in fact “not worthy,” and the surface activity of our lives is filled with striving so we can measure up to some semblance of perfection.